jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

 - Monitoring and Reporting: Tracking the progress of workflows, identifying bottlenecks, and providing logs or reports for analysis.

-Workflow orchestration is commonly used in areas like cloud computing, data processing, DevOps, and business process automation.

-Popular tools for workflow orchestration include Apache Airflow, Kubernetes, AWS Step Functions, Prefect and Kestra.
+Popular tools for workflow orchestration include Apache Airflow, Prefect and Kestra.
 These tools help streamline and standardize complex workflows across multiple systems or environments.

 ## Airflow architecture